Master of Science

 The mechanical engineering curriculum is designed to prepare graduate students in many applied fields, including such important areas as energy conversion, combustion engines, emissions controls, vehicle dynamics and design, machine tool design, biomechanics, manufacturing, structural analysis, automatic controls, continuum mechanics, fluid dynamics, acoustics and noise control, laser diagnostics, composite materials, and emerging areas in fuel cells and alternative energy, micro- and nano-science.

 Faculty members in the department are engaged in state-of-the-art research in all of above mentioned areas.
-Specialized areas of research support for graduate students include: vehicle dynamics and design, manufacturing processes, composites material behavior, biomechanics, control of mechanical systems, and engine research etc. Part-time study (with most courses offered in the evening) and cooperative programs allow professionals working in local industry to pursue graduate degrees while employed.
+Specialized areas of research support for graduate students include: vehicle dynamics and design, manufacturing processes, additive manufacturing, composites material behavior, biomechanics, control of mechanical systems, autonomous systems, and engine research etc. Part-time study (with most courses offered in the evening) and cooperative programs allow professionals working in local industry to pursue graduate degrees while employed.

 The department's mission is to be a leader in education and research.
 We seek to produce future leaders for industry, academia, government and society – leaders whose vision is founded upon fundamental knowledge, analytical skills, creativity, perspective, and ethics.
 We seek to advance technology and science by combining basic knowledge with the innovative application of engineering and scientific principles.
 And, we seek to enrich our educational and research programs, and ultimately society, through service.